adrian154/egg-kernel/README.md

 egg-kernel is an x86 kernel written in C.

 # how to build?
-Building the kernel is easy, just run `build.sh`.
-However, it has a few dependencies:

-* `dd`, to write files to disk image
-* `nasm`, to assemble assembly
-* `i686-elf-gcc`, to compile C code

-`dd` and `nasm` can both be easily installed through various package managers, but you may have to build the cross-compiler yourself.
-There's a good resource on how to do this hosted by the [OSDev wiki](https://wiki.osdev.org/GCC_Cross-Compiler).
-It's admittedly a slow and painful process, so you may want to find a prebuilt i686-targeting toolchain for your host OS.

-**The Makefile isn't finished yet.
-You can't use it to compile the kernel.**
+egg-kernel is built using GNU make and these tools:

+* `dd`
+* `nasm`
+* i686-elf-gcc

+You'll probably need to build the cross compiler (i686-elf-gcc) from source.
+The [OSDev wiki](https://wiki.osdev.org/GCC_Cross-Compiler) has a great guide on this.

 # how to run?
-For the sake of simplicity, egg-kernel relies on the "old" way of booting (bootsector, BIOS, etc).
-So, you must run it in an emulator or on a machine that supports MBRs.
-Most machines still support this option, but some newer ones don't.
+For the sake of simplicity, egg-kernel boots using a master boot record, so it needs to be run on an emulator or machine that supports this method of booting.

 There are some BIOSes which have certain unwritten expectations about an OS's bootsector, ones which egg-kernel's probably doesn't fulfill.
-On the off chance that you encounter one, please create an issue.
+On the off chance that you encounter one.

-Running egg-kernel in an emulator is incredibly easy.
+Running egg-kernel in an emulator is easy.
 For QEMU:

 ```
 qemu-system-i386 -hda disk.hdd